narahim/narahim.github.io/_projects/cooperative-perception.md

 <div style="text-align: justify; line-height: 1.8;">
-    <p>This project focuses on Value of Information (VoI)-based cooperative perception strategies, marking a crucial advancement towards safer autonomous driving {% cite a9779322 %}.
+    <p>This project focuses on Value of Information (VoI)-based cooperative perception strategies, marking a crucial advancement towards safer autonomous driving.
 In the era of connected and autonomous vehicles (CAVs), the sheer volume of sensor data generated can overwhelm communication networks.</p>

     <p>Our research addresses this by developing intelligent mechanisms to filter and prioritize data based on its "value" for safety-critical tasks.
 By enabling vehicles to share perception data intelligently, we aim to reduce collisions and accidents in complex traffic scenarios, ensuring robust and reliable connectivity.</p>